-- Fulfill admission requirements of the Graduate School and the following departmental requirements: - psychology major or minimally the equivalent of psychology undergraduate minor including a general or introductory course, statistics course, and experimental psychology course; - GPA of 3.00 in psychology courses; - Graduate Record Examination Aptitude and Advanced Psychology Test; - three letters of recommendation. - · Course requirements: - completion of graduate psychology courses, including the M.A. core courses or equivalents, specialty area required courses, and electives as specified in the department's graduate student manual; - a student is required to maintain at least a 3.0 grade-point average in M.A. content courses as well as overall. - Other requirements: - refer to the Department of Psychology Graduate Student Manual for additional guidelines; - complete and fulfill general master's degree requirements of the Graduate School.
+- Fulfill admission requirements of the Graduate School and the following departmental requirements: - psychology major or minimally the equivalent of psychology undergraduate minor including a general or introductory course, statistics course, and experimental psychology course; - GPA of 3.00 in psychology courses; - Graduate Record Examination Aptitude and Advanced Psychology Test; - three letters of recommendation. - Course requirements: - completion of graduate psychology courses, including the M.A. core courses or equivalents, specialty area required courses, and electives as specified in the department's graduate student manual; - a student is required to maintain at least a 3.0 grade-point average in M.A. content courses as well as overall. - Other requirements: - refer to the Department of Psychology Graduate Student Manual for additional quidelines; - complete and fulfill general master's degree requirements of the Graduate School

-Completion of a minimum of credits of graduate work, including thesis, as follows: Applied Cognitive Aging program, 39 credits; Counseling program, 49 credits; and Industrial/Organizational program, 41 credits.
+Completion of a minimum of credits of graduate work, including thesis, as follows: Industrial/Organizational program, 39 credits.

-Completion of coursework, practicum and examinations (no thesis required), with a minimum of credits of graduate work for each program as follows: Applied Cognitive Aging program, 37 credits; Counseling program, 44 credits; and Industrial/Organizational program, 39 credits.
+Completion of coursework, practicum and examinations (no thesis required), with a minimum of credits of graduate work for each program as follows: Applied Cognitive Aging program, 37 credits; Counseling program, 44 credits; and Industrial/Organizational program, 41 credits.